 The HLF has pledged to provide nearly £3.2 million for these works, but we are required to submit a second-round application to secure it.
 The National Lottery affiliate will donate more than £180,000 for development of the bid.
-We have now got until June 2017 to develop our bid.
+We've got until June 2017 to develop our bid.

-If you'd like to get involved with this project or consultations on the future of Springfield Park please email email@example.com.
+If you'd like to get involved or sign up for the Springfield Park Restoration Project newsletter, please contact email@example.com.

 Free group exercise classes

-Our Parks is a brand new initiative bringing free group exercise classes, led by experienced, fully qualified and insured instructors, to Hackney parks.
-Classes in Springfield Park
+Our Parks provides free group exercise classes, led by experienced, fully qualified and insured instructors, to Hackney parks.
+Classes in Springfield Park.

 Springfield Park running group

 All sessions include stretching and warm ups.
-Find our more about the Springfield Park running group.
+More information on Springfield Park running group.

 Springfield Park is licensed for plays, showing films, live music, recorded music and dance performances.
 Find out about holding events in parks.